Skip to main content

 - rain gear (raincoat is better than an umbrella since rain is usually accompanied by strong winds).
 Rain pants are a great addition to your packing list, as well.

-- sleeping mask (even with the curtains down, the midnight sun can make sleeping difficult)
+- sleeping mask (even with the curtains closed, the midnight sun can make sleeping difficult)

 - sunglasses (the Icelandic terrain can produce lots of glare, and with the sun so low to the horizon, sunglasses are essential)